Fevermap/fevermap/CONTRIBUTING.md

 - Making back-end code improvements (Python)
 - Making infrastructure improvements (shell scripts, Docker, security)

 As you can see, coding is just one of the ways to contribute.
-If you don't now where to begin, start out with something small and dive deeper later :)
+If you don't know where to begin, start out with something small and dive deeper later :)

 Most of the collaboration is done over Gitlab, so learning the basics of Gitlab is required.
-At minimum you must have a Gitlab account to be able to comment the issues.
+At a minimum you must have a Gitlab account to be able to comment the issues.

 > NOTE!
 Please use the search feature at https://gitlab.com/fevermap/fevermap/-/issues to check if the issue you are about to report is already reported, or discussed in some existing issue.
 We already have quite many things covered, so check existing issues before jumping to make new ones.
-Thanks for your diligence!
+Thank you for your diligence!

 ## How to make a Merge Request